dwave-training/number-partitioning/README.md

 To run your program type `python npp.py`.
 You have successfully completed the exercise when you are able to see output showing S0 sum and S1 sum are both equal to 83.

+To complete the program, please complete the following:

+ - Add your token to the `get_token` function
+ - Fill in the entries in your QUBO dictionary in the `get_qubo` function
+ - Find good values for `chainstrength` and `numruns` in the `run_on_qpu` function